Chingford All Saints (Chingford Old Church) - Monuments

 All Saints Chingford dates back to the 12th Century, and although only the north wall of the nave is from that date, the Church retains much ancient fabric: the tower from 1400, and the nave and chancel and south aisle from 13th to 15th Centuries.
-It became known for its covering of ivory in the later 18th Century (see the picture), which in the end caused severe damage, becoming ruined in the 19th Century, with the building of the new church (St Peter & St Paul, completed 1844) meaning that there was little requirement for the old one.
+It became known for its covering of ivory in the later 18th Century (see the picture), which in the end caused severe damage, becoming ruined in the 19th Century, with the building of the new church (St Peter & St Paul, completed 1844 - see this page) meaning that there was little requirement for the old one.
 Happily, restoration came in 1930, and the monuments, which had been previously removed to the new church, were returned for us to see.

 The Church itself is modest in scale, long and low, with steeply pitched roofs and the low battlemented tower already mentioned.
 The fabric is a pale, irregular stone or rubble with flint, with dressed stone around the windows and corners, and the 16th Century porch in red brick, a goodly thing but rather jarring by contrast.
 Inside, the monuments are mostly in the chancel, and along the walls.
 We take them in date order.